skrusche63/spark-piwik/README.md

 From [piwik.org](http://piwik.org/)
 > Piwik is the leading open source web analytics platform that gives you valuable insights into your website’s visitors, your marketing campaigns and much more, so you can optimize your strategy and online experience of your visitors.

-Integrating Piwik Analytics with Apache Kafka, Spark and other technologies from the Apache eco system enables to use Piwik with Association Rule & Frequent Sequence Mining, Context-Aware Recommendations, Markov Models and more to gain insights into customer engagement data far beyond traditional web analytics.
+Integrating Piwik Analytics with Apache Kafka, Spark and other technologies from the Apache eco system enables to evaluate customer engagement data from Piwik with Association Rule & Frequent Sequence Mining, Context-Aware Recommendations, Markov Models and more to gain insights into customer engagement data far beyond traditional web analytics.

 ### Integration based on MySQL

-The few lines of Scale code below show howto easily access Piwik data persisted in a MySQL database table:
+The few lines of Scale code below show how to access customer engagement data persisted in Piwik's MySQL database:
 ```
 object MySQLConnector {